Deden199/launcxbaru/readme.md

 # Launcx Monorepo

 The Launcx monorepo hosts the payments backend (Node.js/Express + Prisma) alongside the Next.js frontend dashboard and the shared developer documentation.
 The backend lives at the repository root under `src/`, while the admin/frontend experience is located in `frontend/`.
 Both layers depend on external infrastructure such as PostgreSQL for persistence and Apache Kafka for asynchronous messaging.
+A high-level overview of how these pieces connect is documented in [docs/architecture.md](docs/architecture.md).

 See the service-specific docs in [`docs/services`](docs/services) as well as the deployment guide in [`docs/deployment.md`](docs/deployment.md) for detailed API contracts, infrastructure guidance, and operational notes.